-• YELLOWTM (Yantarnii cr.)
-An interesting colour variation is provided by the tasty sweet-tart bright yellow cherries which this selection bears in abundance.
 SEMI-FERTILE | ZONE 4 | HARVEST: MID AUG.
-163-7242 60-90cm (2-3') grafted \$41.95 EACH

--Mulberries (Morus spp)

-A vigorous, hardy, disease and pest resistant tree, the mulberry was often planted to attract birds keeping them away from other tree crops such as sweet cherries.
+163-7243 90-150 cm (3-5') grafted \$46.95 EACH SEMI FERTILE Means it will bear fruit if planted alone.
+It will usually bear more (and possibly larger) fruit if you plant a second (different) variety for cross-pollination. -Mulberries (Morus spp) A vigorous, hardy, disease and pest resistant tree, the mulberry was often planted to attract birds keeping them away from other tree crops such as sweet cherries.
 It really is no wonder the birds love the juicy berries - the pleasing blend of sweetness and tartness makes it one of the best flavours of all fruits!